National Cadet Corps (India): History

 The NCC in India was formed in 1948.
-It can be traced back to the ‘University Corps’, which was created under the Indian Defence Act 1917, with the objective to make up for a shortage of personnel in the Army.
-In 1920, when the Indian Territorial Act was passed, the ‘University Corps’ was replaced by the University Training Corps (UTC).
+It can be traced back to the 'University Corps', which was created under the Indian Defence Act 1917, to make up for a shortage of personnel in the Army.
+In 1920, when the Indian Territorial Act was passed, the 'University Corps' was replaced by the University Training Corps (UTC).
 The aim was to raise the status of the UTC and make it more attractive to the youth.
-UTC Officers and cadets wear Army uniform.
-It was a significant step towards the 'Indianisation' of the Indian armed forces.
-It was renamed the UOTC so the National Cadet Corps can be considered a successor to the University Officers Training Corps (UOTC) which was established by the Government of India in 1942.
-During World War II, the UOTC never came up to the expectations set by the British.
+UTC Officers and cadets wear an Army uniform.
+It was a significant step towards the 'Indianization' of the Indian armed forces.
+It was renamed the UOTC, so the National Cadet Corps can be considered a successor to the University Officers Training Corps (UOTC), which was established by the Government of India in 1942.
+During World War II, the UOTC never lived up to the expectations set by the British.
 This led to the idea that some better schemes should be formed, which could train more young men in a better way, even during peace.
-The first Prime Minister of India, Pandit Jawaharlal Nehru presided over the function of raising the first NCC Unit at Delhi on the last Sunday of Nov.
-1948.
-This day is traditionally celebrated as the 'NCC Day'.
+The first Prime Minister of India, Pandit Jawaharlal Nehru, presided over the function of raising the first NCC Unit at Delhi on the fourth Sunday of November in 1948.
+This day is traditionally celebrated as the NCC Day.
 A committee headed by H. N. Kunzru recommended a cadet organization to be established in schools and universities at a national level.
-The soldier youth foundation Act was accepted by the Governor General, and on the 15th of July 1950 the soldier youth foundation came into existence.
+The Soldier Youth Foundation Act was accepted by the Governor General, and on 15 July 1950, the " Soldier Youth Foundation " came into existence.